AlexWang1987/alexwang1987.github.io/foundations/html/html.md

     <address>Beijing, China</address>
 </article>
 ```
-It's well structured and more sematic.
+It's well structured and more semantic.

 This is a dropdown 's skeleton:
 ```html